Writing at Nazareth University

 Journalism (staff writer)

 - Sense of Compassion: Nine months after being paralyzed in a bicycle accident, Dr. Brad Berk, the chief executive at University of Rochester Medical Center, talks about his recovery and the new mindset he brings as he returns to work full time.
-Published in the Democrat and Chronicle, Rochester NY, Page 1A.
+Democrat and Chronicle, Rochester NY, Page 1A

 - Digital tools can help put fitness goals on track: Websites, apps and gadgets can help with health goals, but they won’t do the hard work for you.
-Published in USA Today.
+USA Today

 - Shaping up Santa: His jolly, ho-ho-ho attitude suggests good mental health, but that plump belly is a risk to Santa’s health.
 This feature story has some fun while sharing accurate health information.
-Published in the Democrat and Chronicle, Rochester NY, on the cover of the Living section.
+Democrat and Chronicle, Rochester NY, cover of the Living section.

 - Finding His Place: Ben and his buddy, Burt: Over many pre-dawn visits to dairy farms, a teen with autism forms a special bond with a milk truck driver.
-Published in the Democrat and Chronicle, Rochester NY, on the cover of the Living section.
+Democrat and Chronicle, Rochester NY, cover of the Living section.

 - People find serenity in the decision to change their gender.